Amniote: Definition and classification

 Amniota was first formally described by the embryologist Ernst Haeckel in 1866 on the presence of the amnion, hence the name.
 A problem with this definition is that the trait (apomorphy) in question does not fossilize, and the status of fossil forms has to be inferred from other traits.

 Traditional classification

-Classifications of the amniotes have traditionally recognised three classes based on major traits and physiology:
+Older classifications of the amniotes traditionally recognised three classes based on major traits and physiology: